-This publication is intended to promote excellence in claims handling practices and provide insurers and the general public with information which benchmarks claims handling performance under the Wisconsin Workers Compensation program.
-The Worker's Compensation Division intends that this information be used for purposes of education and training by insurers and the Division to improve performance.
-It may also be used by the Division to ensure compliance with Workers Compensation statutes and Administrative code.
+The claims handling Performance Reports are intended to promote excellence in claims handling practices and provide insurers as well as the general public with both benchmark and quarterly performance data related to claims handling performance under the Wisconsin Worker’s Compensation program.
+This performance data is intended to be used for the purposes of education and training by insurers and the Division and to thereby improve claims handling performance.
+It may also be used by the Division to ensure compliance with Worker’s Compensation statutes and Administrative code.

-While the focus of Wisconsin's Worker's Compensation Law is primarily on individual claim situations, the Administrative Code, DWD 80.02, does create some standards of expected performance.
-It reads:
+While the focus of Wisconsin's Worker's Compensation Law is primarily on individual claim situations the Administrative Code, DWD 80.02, does create some standards of expected performance.
+DWD 80.02 (3) reads: